Breaking the Enigma cipher

 it was not suitable for attacking the new M4 machine.

-Apparently, Dönitz, had managed to fulfill the logistic nightmare of
+Apparently, Dönitz, had managed to defeat the logistic nightmare of

 But as the code was changed overnight, and the rest of the